Jared284/security-portfolio/labs/03-cloud-security-monitoring/05-detection-engineering/README.md

 This was a strong addition because:

 - it tracks a meaningful AWS network access control change
-- it complements the existing revoke detection
+- it complements the revoke detection
 - it improves coverage of security group modification activity
 - it is easy to simulate safely and validate in a lab

 ### Telemetry Source

-The telemetry source for this detection was also AWS CloudTrail.
+The telemetry source for this detection was AWS CloudTrail.

 CloudTrail recorded the event and delivered it into the CloudWatch Logs log group: